Please ensure Javascript is enabled for purposes of website accessibility

 • sphere

-poster level 3 hexagon, pentagon, rhombus, trapezoid, cylinder, cube, cone, shere
+Preschool shapes level 3 hexagon, pentagon, rhombus, trapezoid, cylinder, cube, cone, sphere

 You don’t need to buy a lot of resources to teach shapes.
-Shapes are everywhere, so there are plenty of learning opportunities just with things you already have on hand like blocks and toys.
+Shapes are everywhere, so there are plenty of fun learning opportunities just with everyday objects you already have on hand like blocks and toys.

 You can also take advantage of teachable moments when you’re out and about.
 Find shapes on buildings, at the park, and in stores.
 Street signs are a great teaching tool.
 They come in almost all basic shapes – circles, squares, rectangles, triangles, and diamonds.